-It’s also a way to create more personalized learning, so teachers can give students what they need, when they need it, particularly in core subjects like math, at the elementary and high school level.
+It’s also a way to create more personalized learning.
+Teachers can give students what they need, when they need it, particularly in core subjects like math, at the elementary and high school level.
 It makes learning more productive by giving teachers better tools, more time, and data to inform instruction.

 Learn more about what a recent Getting Smart recap article with links to research says about the value of blended learning.